Get insider access

 1. Best QLED TV

 The Sony BRAVIA 9 QLED is the best QLED TV we've tested.
 It's an amazing TV for use in a bright room due to its superb SDR brightness and reflection handling, so it easily overcomes glare in a well-lit room.
-The TV also looks spectacular in a dark room, with exceptional contrast that provides incredibly deep blacks and precise local dimming that helps it display bright highlights in dark scenes with almost no blooming.
+The TV also looks spectacular in a dark room, with exceptional contrast that provides incredibly deep blacks and precise local dimming that keeps blooming to a minimum.
 Like many Sony TVs, it's a standout option for a home theater due to its image processing, accuracy in both SDR and HDR, and support for Dolby Vision HDR and DTS audio formats.
 Although the TV's viewing angle is better than a lot of QLED TVs, it's still narrow, so it's not the best choice for watching shows or movies with a large group of friends.

 See our review